AxeWP/wp-graphql-headless-login/docs/reference/mutations.md

 ) {
   refreshToken( input: {refreshToken: $token} ) {
-    authToken # The new auth token for the user. success
+    authToken # The new auth token for the user. authTokenExpiration # The expiration time of the new auth token. success
   }
 }
 ```

 ## Manually link the WordPress user to a Provider's Resource Owner